 May 28, 2020

-Email bounce rate is the percentage of addresses in a email list that didn’t receive the email because the recipient’s mail server returned it.
+Email bounce rate is the percentage of addresses in an email list that didn’t receive an email because the recipient’s mail server returned it.

 An email bounces for all sorts of reasons.
-A soft bounce is a temporary problem, where a hard bounce is permanent.
-You need to strip out them straight away as they may result in a permament delivery failure.
+A soft bounce is a temporary problem, whereas a hard bounce is permanent.
+You need to strip out them straight away as they may result in a permanent delivery failure.
 A soft bounce is one you should monitor.

 Soft bounces

-• Message size is too large for the email server
+• The message size is too large for the email server

 • Your domain was blocked

-• The message content is rich with spam terms or an overly-heavy ratio of images to text
+• The message content is rich with spam terms (that are triggering the SPAM filters) or an overly-heavy ratio of images to text

 Hard bounces